 Some of the large corner-notched Pelican Lake and small corner-notched projectile points found at sites in the basin were likely made during Early Plains Woodland times.
-The lack of cultural deposits from dated contexts has hindered their identification in the archeological record.
+The lack of cultural deposits from dated contexts has hindered their identification in the archaeological record.
 Diagnostic projectile point forms such as Besant side-notched presently provide the best indication of Middle Plains Woodland occupation in the SU.
-Pottery remains occur much less frequently in collections.
+Pottery remains occur less frequently in collections.
 Pottery styles are thought to follow regional Sonota decorative modes.

-Late Plains Woodland peoples are thought to have been the forebears of Plains Village culture in the region.
+Late Plains Woodland peoples are thought to have been the forebears of Plains Village culture in the region (Ahler 2007:15-31; Krause 2007:32-40).
 Are there material traits or artifact styles distinctive to proto-Mandan and proto-Hidatsa groups in the Heart River valley?